CrayLabs/SmartSim/doc/ensemble.rst

    in both ``Ensemble`` members to send two prefixed tensors to the ``Orchestrator``.
    The source code example is available in the dropdown below for convenient customization.

-.. dropdown:: Application Producer Script source code
+.. dropdown:: Application Producer Script Source Code

     .. literalinclude:: tutorials/doc_examples/ensemble_doc_examples/application_producer_script.py